Public Water System Emergency Planning

 Public notices required to inform water users

 A public notice is distributed to notify water users of important information.
 Reasons for distributing a public notice include if a contaminant has been found above a standard or if a scheduled sample was not collected.
 Learn more about when it’s necessary to issue a public notice and the proper public notice forms to use.
+The DWGB provides templates to assist water systems in meeting public notice requirements.
+The Notice of Violation (NOV) directs the water system to the correct template and contains the information needed to complete the public notice.
+Please carefully read the instructions accompanying each template.
+If you have any questions, please refer to your NOV for contact information.

 Developing an Emergency Plan